Good Days Are Back! Comedian Siddharth Sagar Patches Up With His Girlfriend!

 He further added, "I have been associated with them for 12 years and gave them a nod instantly.
 Also, when I learnt that Mubeen Saudagar is part of the show too, I was even more excited."

-Did He Make Wise Decision On Taking Up Comedy Circus?
+Did He Make A Wise Decision By Taking Up Comedy Circus?

 When asked whether he has made a wise choice by taking up this show for your comeback, he told the entertainment portal, "Definitely, what better show?
 I am known for making people laugh although I have not laughed since one-and-a-half year as I was juggling between the asylum and rehab.
 When things got back on track, I began missing the stage."